rushil-ambati/track-driver-ai/docs/docs.md

 > One of the key concepts in autonomous driving is that of the ODD, which is defined as the “operating conditions under which a given ADS is specifically designed to function”.
 The ODD forms a high level specification in which the ADS is designed to operate safely.
 This includes, for example, the types of environmental conditions it will see, the types of traffic and the roadway characteristics.

 The larger/wider the ODD, the more extensive its capabilities since it is able to perform well in a wider range of driving scenarios.
-The ODD of a simulated system can never be the same as reality and is always limited since in reality there are an infinite number of possibilities that a driverless vehicle can run into while driving.
+The ODD of a simulated system can never be the same as reality and is always limited since in reality there is an infinite number of possibilities that a driverless vehicle can run into while driving.

 Here I will consider two brackets of driving domains, which I have labelled ‘Track’ and ‘Urban’.
 These are not universal definitions for these domains.